 Is It Easier To Get Disability After Age 55?

 Social Security Disability (SSD) is designed for a reason.
-It is a social security program that helps those who need help most.
-Many people across the country, every day, suffer from disability.
+It is a social security program that helps those who need help the most.
+Many people across the country, every day, suffer from a disability.
 Disabling conditions affect more lives than we realize.
 Fortunately, monthly disability payments can make a world of difference.

 The Social Security Administration (SSA) is the federal agency responsible for delivering these payments.
 Sadly, the SSA estimates that the average 20-year-old worker has a 25% of becoming disabled before reaching full retirement age.